yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![On the screen, the Swap Slots task is highlighted.](images/stepbystep/media/image91.png "Task list")

-17. In the "Azure App Service Manage" task panel there are a few configurations we need to set.
-First, locate the "Azure subscription" field and select the same subscription used in the "Deploy Azure App Service" task.
+17. In the *Azure App Service Manage* task panel there are a few configurations we need to set.
+First, locate the *Azure subscription* field and select the same subscription used in the *Deploy Azure App Service* task.

-18. Locate the "App Service name" field, select the item that begins with **TailspinToysWeb-dev-** just like in the "Deploy Azure App Service" task.
-In the "Resource Group" field, select **TailspinToys-dev**.
-In the "Source Slot" field, select **staging**.
+18. Locate the *App Service name* field, select the item that begins with **TailspinToysWeb-dev-** just like in the *Deploy Azure App Service* task.
+In the "Resource Group" field, select **TailspinToysRg**.
+In the *Source Slot* field, select **staging**.

     ![On the panel, App Service name, Resource group, and Source Slot are all highlighted.](images/stepbystep/media/image92.png "Swap Slots task configuration")